-- Career Resurrection: After the cancellation of Joey and not much in the pipeline after, Matt LeBlanc was often the answer for "Who had the least successful career after "Friends"?
+- Career Resurrection: After the cancellation of Joey and going into semi-retirement not long after, Matt LeBlanc was often the answer for "Who had the least successful career after "Friends"?
 His well-received work Adam Westing as himself earned him a Golden Globe award and reminded everyone that yes, he was a TV star for a decade for a good reason.

 - Creator Couple: David Crane and his life partner, Jeffrey Klarik created the series, and wrote every episode together.